Andrew Saul PhD – Can You Boost Your Immune System Against Coronavirus (COVID19)? (Part 2) Introduction

 Dr Ron Ehrlich [00:58:04] Thank you.

-This podcast provides general information and discussion about medicine, health from a lot of subjects.
-Content is money intended and should not be construed as medical advice or as a substitute for care by qualified medical practitioner.
+This podcast provides general information and discussion about medicine, health, and related subjects.
+The content is not intended and should not be construed as medical advice or as a substitute for care by a qualified medical practitioner.
 If you or any other person has a medical concern, he or she should consult with an appropriately qualified medical practitioner.
-Guests who speak in this podcast express their own opinions, experiences and conclusions.
+Guests who speak in this podcast express their own opinions, experiences, and conclusions.